The Night Does Not Drown Us

 Brief about the anthology:

-The anthology is currently available in Nairobi at a 50% discount of 500 ksh.
-For details on how to receive it, please call +254 722 790479.
 In Kampala, copies are available at Aristoc Booklex and Femrite offices.
 This anthology was supported by Prince Claus Fund.
 In 2014, we received the grand honour of being voted top 100 of books published from 2010 to 2014 in a survey conducted by This is Africa.

 It’s an incredible collection of poetic voices.